nfrederick023/react-hook-checkbox/README.md

 - `.name` - name of the checkbox
 - `.options` - arrary of any nested checkboxes. `[]` if there's no nested checkboxes.
-- `.properties` - the custom properties provided by the user.
+- `.properties` - any custom properties provided by the user.
 - `.isSelected` - `true` or `false` if the checkbox selected.
 - `.ref` - refrence to the parent checkbox. `undefined` if there's no parent.

-Note: Follow [React's rule's of Hooks](https://reactjs.org/docs/hooks-rules.html) when working with `.properties`.
+Note: Remember to follow [React's rule's of Hooks](https://reactjs.org/docs/hooks-rules.html) when working with `.properties`.

 ### Functions: